 The "Read Only" checkbox allows you to create a custom field that cannot be manually entered by the end user, but rather is updated by the API (meaning externally updated, or updated via Workflow rules.

 To make a field "Read Only", select the "This field is updated only through the API" checkbox.

 Note: The "Read Only" checkbox is not displayed if you select the Formula option within the field type section.

 - for fields created on Work Item Entities

 This checkbox enables you to create custom fields that are only visible to users with financial permission within the system.

-To create Work Item related custom fields that are only visible to financial users check off the "This field can be viewed and updated only by financial user" check box.
+To create Work Item related custom fields that are only visible to financial users, select the "This field can be viewed and updated only by financial user" checkbox.

 A default value can be entered for all Field Types except for the Text Area field type.